 Goldman offers fresh details on overhaul progress as revenue slides

-Goldman Sachs Group Inc offered new tidbits about its sweeping operational overhaul when reporting first-quarter results on Monday, but investors focused on revenue declines across nearly all its main businesses, sending its shares lower.
+Goldman Sachs Group Inc offered new tidbits about its sweeping operational overhaul when reporting first-quarter results on Monday, but investors focused on revenue declines across nearly all its main businesses, sending shares lower.

 But regulations imposed after the 2007-2009 financial crisis, combined with changing market trends, put some of its core businesses in peril.

 The bank embarked on a plan in 2017 to generate $5 billion in additional annual revenue, partly by diving into consumer banking, where it had never previously operated.
 It also promised to disclose more about its progress.

 The bank has doubled down on that strategy under Solomon, who started a "front-to-back" operational review after taking the helm in October.

 Management is now putting in place the conclusions of that review, and plans to offer bank-wide performance targets early next year, Goldman said in a presentation on Monday.
 Investors had been expected a full report this spring.